w3c/wai-about-wai/_about/accessibility-statement.md

 ## Formal Complaints

 We try to respond to accessibility feedback within 5 business days.
-If you are not satisfied with our response, you can escalate a complaint to the World Wide Web Consortium (W3C) senior management via e-mail to: <a href="mailto:site-policy@w3.org?subject=%5BWebsite%20Accessibility%5D%20">site-policy@w3.org</a>.
+Some times it can take 2 weeks or more.
+If you are not satisfied with our response, you can escalate a complaint to the World Wide Web Consortium (W3C) senior management via e-mail to: <a href="mailto:@@ @w3.org?subject=%5BWebsite%20Accessibility%5D%20">@@</a>.

 ## Formal approval of this accessibility statement

-This Accessibility Statement {@@will be|is} approved by <!-- @@ Judy Brewer, WAI Director, and -->Shawn Lawton Henry, WAI Outreach Coordinator.
+{After the draft is complete,} This Accessibility Statement <strong>will be</strong>{@@is} approved by <!-- @@ Judy Brewer, WAI Director, and -->Shawn Lawton Henry, WAI Outreach Coordinator.